DanteLore/dantelore/content/posts/combining-shape-files.md

 This is one of those things that's easy when you know how.
 Just so I don't forget, here's how to combine shape files using <strong>ogr2ogr</strong>.

-I wrote it as a batch file to combine all the OSGB grid squares from the [OS VectorMap District](https://www.ordnancesurvey.co.uk/opendatadownload/products.html) dataset into a single large data file for use with MapServer.
+I wrote it as a batch file to combine all the OSGB grid squares from the <a href="https://www.ordnancesurvey.co.uk/opendatadownload/products.html">OS VectorMap District</a> dataset into a single large data file for use with MapServer.

 [sourcecode language="powershell"]
 echo off